BC Timber Sales is on the verge of starting a logging plan that would see a number of trees being cut down very close to Ladysmith’s watershed.

 As a result, town council is concerned it may affect the drinking quality of local water.

-A delegation from BC Timber Sales showed up at the May 12 council meeting at City Hall to try and appease council and listen to the concerns.
+A delegation from BC Timber Sales showed up at last Monday’s regular council meeting at city hall to try and appease council and listen to the concerns.

 “We have a development in Holland Creek,” said Glenn Piggot from BC Timber Sales.
 “We’re proposing to advertise it for sale this year.”